-Deadline is February 1, 2019.
-Decisions will be made and applicants notified by mid-March.
+Deadline is February 3, 2020.
+Decisions will be made and applicants notified by early March.

 The PhD Global Research Experience will provide students with the opportunity to engage with an international collaborator in a research project that is complementary to the PhD work at WPI.

 Students will develop their own global network and contacts by participating in this program.
 In addition, students can learn about culture-specific drivers of technology and innovation, as well as the policies that govern technological development in other countries.
 The research conducted is expected to become a part of the PhD student’s thesis and body of work.
-The research themes should be connected to the WPI strategic plan, and should relate to high impact work in contributing solutions to global challenges.
+In the past three years, our students have traveled to research laboratories in the UK, Switzerland, Japan, and several other countries.
+Many of the research projects have led to joint publications between WPI students and their international collaborators.

 A very limited number of fellowships are available.
 This will be a highly competitive program.